landrewwray/landrewwray.github.io/_posts/2023-10-19-Inside-LLaMA-2.md

 **Figure 11: Attention sink effect versus output token in layer #25.**  Other details are as in Fig. 10.

 The first sentence is consistently highlighted as seen in Fig. 10-11, but I haven’t spotted any other highlighted sentences in long prompts.
 Instructing the AI to assume a new role (to go from an assistant to a lawyer or famous person, etc), doesn’t seem to do it, and nor does telling it that the next sentence will give it a new role.
-Artificially adding a second instance of the first “dummy” token later in the prompt creates a second attention sink that gets attention from all later query tokens, but it fails to result in a second highlighted sentence.
-(NOTE ADDED 10/26/2023: <a href = "https://landrewwray.github.io/2023/10/26/Managing-attention.html" target = "_blank" rel = "noreferrer noopener">this later post</a> adds context to how the 1st sentence is highlighted and what it may mean)
+Artificially adding a second instance of the first “dummy” token later in the prompt creates a second attention sink that sharply decreases the attention between all later query/key combinations, but it fails to result in a second highlighted sentence.

-OK, so how about the layer output?
+NOTE ADDED 10/26/2023: <a href = "https://landrewwray.github.io/2023/10/26/Managing-attention.html" target = "_blank" rel = "noreferrer noopener">this later post</a> adds context to how the 1st sentence is highlighted and what it may mean.
+It turns out that the model has converted the first sentence-ending punctuation into a second kind of attention sink token.
+The existence of these attention sinks highlights an interesting property of large language models: they have limited tools to manage their state vectors or introduce known vector components.
+The two attention sink tokens serve this purpose, and my suspicion is that they may be part of a broader internal markup language that helps the model parse text.

+#### 5.B.
+The state vectors: RAM of an analog computer

+So, what can we say about the state vectors themselves?
 The simplest thing to ask is, how similar are the state vectors output by a given layer to the output of the next layer?
 Enter Fig. 12:

 <img src="/docs/assets/img/self-sim-1.png" target = "_blank" rel = "noreferrer noopener" alt = "1-layer self similarity" width="500"/>